Cornelius Williams (American football)

-Cornelius Terrell Williams (born September 6, 1987) is an American football coach and former player who is the wide receivers coach for the Middle Tennessee Blue Raiders.
+Cornelius Terrell Williams (born September 6, 1987) is an American football coach and former player.
+Williams was most recently the wide receivers coach for the Middle Tennessee Blue Raiders.

-Early life and high school
+Early life

 Cornelius Terrell Williams was born on September 6, 1987, to Jeff and Wanda Singer.
 Williams was born in Mobile, Alabama but later moved to the city of Hoover inside the metropolitan area of Birmingham, Alabama.

 After playing football at Simmons Middle School, Williams attended Hoover High School and played football there under head coach Rush Propst.
 As a freshman, Williams played quarterback and wide receiver for the junior varsity football team.
 Williams joined the varsity football team as a sophomore, in which year he had 49 catches for 565 yards and 9 touchdowns from quarterback John Parker Wilson.
 In Williams' junior year, he caught 55 passes with 11 touchdowns, helping Hoover to a 15–0 record.
 During his senior year, Williams, along with the Hoover High School football team, was featured on the MTV reality show Two-A-Days.
 Midway through the season, quarterback Ross Wilson suffered a concussion, and Williams played quarterback until Wilson returned from injury.
 Williams ultimately finished the season with high school career-highs, including 77 catches, 1,299 receiving yards, and 18 touchdowns.
 Additionally, Williams was named an all-star by the ASWA and played in the Alabama-Mississippi All-Star Game.
 During his time at Hoover High School, Hoover won the state championship every year Williams was there.